 Any damage caused as a result of the event will be recovered at your expense.

 Event organisers must provide adequate toilet facilities under the Building Code of Australia.
 The guide will assist you to determine the number of toilets required for the event.
 If you are using public toilets for your event, you will need to arrange for them to be cleaned and opened on the day.
-Contact the Event Development Officer on 5355 0272 for assistance.
+Contact the Council office on 5355 0200 for assistance.